piterozaur/pkal-iad/Zadanie1/README.md

 ========

-1. Prerequists
+1. Prerequistes
-Make sure you have these folders:
+Make sure you have these three folders:
 /data
 /data/temp
 /data/graphs

 2. Installation
-Just run.
+Just run the application.

 3. Usage
 //TODO